 Associate Professor and Associate Dean for Undergraduate Education

-Within the CSD Department, Mark E. Bernstein, Ed.D., is coordinator of the Deaf Education/Deafness Studies major, and he teaches courses related to deafness and deaf education.
-He is also the Associate Dean for Undergraduate Education in the Moody College.
+Within the SLHS Department, Mark E. Bernstein, Ed.D., was the coordinator of the Deaf Education/Deafness Studies major, and taught courses related to deafness and deaf education.
+He was also the Associate Dean for Undergraduate Education in the Moody College.
 He has been a classroom teacher of deaf children, and his degree is in the area of applied psycholinguistics and child language acquisition.
 Dr. Bernstein's scholarly interests range from issues related to working with parents of children who are deaf or hard of hearing, to descriptive studies of the use of simultaneous communication, to language categories and lexical acquisition in children.

 Dr. Bernstein has published in Applied Psycholinguistics, Sign Language Studies, The American Annals of the Deaf, and the Journal of Child Language, among others.
 He has served on the editorial boards of The American Annals of the Deaf and the Journal of Learning Disabilities, and has reviewed for Language, Speech, and Hearing Services in Schools.